tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 <details><summary>How cross-domain tracking works</summary>

-Cross-domain functionality depends of [how Respect Google Consent Mode is set](#respect-google-consent-mode).
+Cross-domain functionality depends on [how Respect Google Consent Mode is set](#respect-google-consent-mode).

-If enable_cross_domain_tracking option is enabled, the Nameless Analytics Client-side tracker tag will set a JavaScript event listener on every link click.
+If the enable_cross_domain_tracking option is enabled, the Nameless Analytics Client-side tracker tag will set a JavaScript event listener on every link click.

-When a user clicks on a cross-domain link, the event listener sends a get_user_data request to the Nameless Analytics Server-Side client tag to retrieve cookies value since they are not accessible from the browser ([they are HttpOnly](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cookies)).
+When a user clicks on a cross-domain link, the event listener sends a get_user_data request to the Nameless Analytics Server-Side client tag to retrieve cookie values since they are not accessible from the browser ([they are HttpOnly](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cookies)).
 The Nameless Analytics Server-Side client tag responds with the cookie values and the JavaScript event listener decorates the URL with a parameter named na_id with the current session_id.

 After that, the user is redirected to the destination website.